mongodb/docs-cluster-to-cluster-sync/source/includes/fact-verifier-limitations.rst

 The embedded verifier has the following limitations:

 - ``mongosync`` stores the verifier state in memory, which can result in a significant memory overhead.
-  To run verification checks, ``mongosync`` must have an additional 1GB of memory for every 20 million documents included in the sync.
+To run verification checks, ``mongosync`` must have an additional 1GB of memory for every 20 million documents.

 - Verification is not resumable.
 If a user stops and then starts ``mongosync`` for any reason (whether they do so by pausing and resuming the sync or by killing